After Closing, Is the Seller Responsible for Any Repairs In Garland

 There are numerous misconceptions about sellers’ responsibilities in Texas for post-closing repairs.
 One common misconception is that the seller is liable for all repairs, whether or not they were aware of the problem.

 This is not always the case.
-In Texas, sellers are only liable for repairs that were known or reasonably should have been known at the time of closing.
+In Texas, sellers are only liable for repairs known or reasonably should have been known at closing.

 Another myth is that sellers must hire licensed professionals for all repairs.
 Although this is recommended, it is not a legal requirement in Texas.

-Furthermore, some people believe that sellers are required to make all requested repairs by the buyer, but in reality, they can negotiate and agree on which repairs will be made or how much money will be credited to the buyer for future repairs.
-It is critical for Texas home buyers to understand these common myths and their rights regarding post-closing repairs from the seller.
+Furthermore, some people believe that sellers are required to make all repairs that the buyer requests.
+Still, they can negotiate and agree on which repairs will be made or how much money will be credited to the buyer for future repairs.
+Texas home buyers must understand these common myths and their rights regarding post-closing repairs from the seller.

 Ensuring Fairness And Protection: The Importance Of Clearly Outlining Seller Repair Responsibilities In Texas Contracts

-When buying a home in Texas, buyers must fully understand the seller’s responsibilities for repairs after closing.
+Buyers must fully understand the seller’s responsibilities for repairs after closing when buying a home in Texas.
 This not only ensures fairness in the transactions but also protects the buyers.

 Additionally, having a clear understanding of these responsibilities can assist buyers in budgeting and planning for any necessary repairs after closing.
-By clearly outlining the seller’s repair responsibilities, both parties can ensure a smooth and fair transaction.
+Both parties can ensure a smooth and fair transaction by clearly outlining the seller’s repair responsibilities.

 ‘As-Is’ Vs. ‘Turnkey’: Understanding the Impact on Seller Repair Obligations After Closing in Texas